Banging Toolbox

 4. Ability to keep track of inventory

-By having an organized inventory, you can easily identify missing sockets just by looking at their organizers.
+By having an organized inventory, you can easily identify missing sockets just by looking at the socket organizers you are using.

 What are the components of an impact socket set?